pytest-dev/pyfakefs/README.md

 touching the real disk.
 The software under test requires no modification to work with pyfakefs.

-pyfakefs provides the `fs` fixture for use with `pytest`, which will automatically invoke the fake filesystem.
+pyfakefs acts as a `pytest` plugin by providing the `fs` fixture, which will automatically invoke the fake filesystem.
 It also provides the `fake_filesystem_unittest.TestCase` class for use with `unittest` and the means to use the fake filesystem with other test frameworks.

-pyfakefs works with Linux, Windows and macOS.
+pyfakefs works with current versions of Linux, Windows and macOS.

 ## Documentation

-This file provides general usage instructions for pyfakefs.
+This document provides a general overview for pyfakefs.
 There is more:

 * The documentation at [GitHub Pages:](http://pytest-dev.github.io/pyfakefs)
   * The [Release documentation](http://pytest-dev.github.io/pyfakefs/release)
-    contains usage documentation for pyfakefs and a description of the most relevant classes, methods and functions for the last version released on PyPi
+    contains usage documentation for pyfakefs and a description of the most relevant classes, methods and functions for the last version released on PyPI
   * The [Development documentation](http://pytest-dev.github.io/pyfakefs/main)
     contains the same documentation for the current main branch
   * The [Release 3.7 documentation](http://pytest-dev.github.io/pyfakefs/release37)